ReFirmLabs/binwalk/README.md

 # Binwalk v3

-This is an updated version of the Binwalk firmware analysis tool.
+This is an updated version of the Binwalk firmware analysis tool, re-written in Rust for speed and accuracy.

-It has been re-written in Rust, and is currently in the beta testing phase.

 ![binwalk v3](images/binwalk_animated.svg)